 Best Publication by a New Researcher

-• The NZES awards an annual prize of NZ$250 for the best published paper of an ecological nature by a new researcher in the New Zealand Journal of Ecology.
-This award is targeted at people at the start of their research career.
-The award will be announced at the Ecological Society’s annual conference, and reported in the NZES newsletter as well as being posted on the NZES website.
-Authors eligible for the award must meet the following criteria:
+The New Zealand Ecological Society awards an annual prize for the best published paper of an ecological nature by a new researcher in the New Zealand Journal of Ecology.
+This award is targeted at people at the start of their research career to encourage participation in the Society’s journal and recognise research calibre of emerging ecologists.

-• Be the first author or sole author of the paper
+• be the first author or sole author of the paper published in the New Zealand Journal of Ecology in the last 12 months;

-• Be a current member of the New Zealand Ecological Society
+• be a current member of the New Zealand Ecological Society;

-• Only one paper per eligible author (author to decide).
+• only one paper per eligible author (author to decide).

 Selection